 Hayfever only hit me ten years ago.
 It was the nasty side effect (along with cankles) to pregnancy and I’ve had to endure a red, runny nose, an itchy throat and sore, puffy eyes every summer since.
 Normally, I’m okay until around June but this year, it’s only March and I’m already twitching.
-If my wedding was imminent I’d be seriously concerned.
+If my wedding was imminent I’d be seriously concerned about having hayfever.
 If that’s the rotten, sniffling boat you’re now in and are rather worried about your “I Do’” moment becoming an “Achoo!” one, here are ten ways to prevent your pollen allergy from ruining your wedding day….

 Many over-the-counter antihistamines last the whole day.
 Just make sure you don’t pop the ones containing chlorphenamine that can cause drowsiness (you don’t want to get caught napping during the speeches!)
 Look for labels mentioning cetrizine, fexofenadine or loratadine instead.
 Apart from pills, antihistamines come as nasal sprays and eye drops too.
 (Shout out to Benadryl Allergy Nasal Spray, £5.99 which has made a big difference to my life.)
 If it’s not too late, start taking them a couple of weeks before your wedding or your symptoms are due to start (easier said than done I know) but once you are taking them, if you’re still suffering it’s worth a visit to your GP to talk about other options.